 Draft text

 Here are the parsing modifications by the DIMD proposal.
 More detailed draft text is available as an attachment to this contribution.
+In the detailed draft, added texts of v2 are highlighted in green.
+Also, unchanged texts from v1 are highlighted in yellow.

 Section 7.3.7.5 Coding unit syntax